 The first step is to sign up for a free account.
 Then you want to connect all of your financial accounts.
-While Personal Capital is perhaps best known for analyzing and tracking investments, I also connect all of my bank accounts, credit cards, loans, mortgage, and even my home.
-You can add your home and Personal Capital will pull in the value from Zillow.
+While Empower is perhaps best known for analyzing and tracking investments, I also connect all of my bank accounts, credit cards, loans, mortgage, and even my home.
+You can add your home and Empower will pull in the value from Zillow.

 Linking Your Accounts

-Over the years I've linked may of the following types of accounts to Personal Capital:
+Over the years I've linked may of the following types of accounts to Empower:

 - Bank Accounts (checking, savings, CDs, money market accounts)

 - Retirement Accounts (401k, 403b, TSP, IRA, among others)

 - Credit Cards